erdogant/hnet/docs/pages/html/_sources/Blog.rst.txt

 '''''''''''''''''''''

 .. note::
-	If you like this project, **Star** this repo at the github page and become a **sponsor**!
+	If you like this project, Star this repo at the github page and become a sponsor!
 	Read more why this is important on my sponsor page.
-The **sponsor button** will direct you to the sponsor github page.
+The sponsor button will direct you to the sponsor github page.

 .. raw:: html